Lloyd Bentsen: Later life and death

-In 1995, former British Prime Minister Margaret Thatcher said in an interview with Larry King when asked which Democrats she admired:

-"I like Lloyd Bentsen very much indeed, I was sad when he resigned.
-He's a real marvelous politician, a person of great dignity, a person we can look up to respect and like as well."
+In 1995, former British Prime Minister Margaret Thatcher said in an interview with Larry King when asked which Democrats she admired: "I like Lloyd Bentsen very much indeed, I was sad when he resigned.
+He's a real marvelous politician, a person of great dignity, a person we can look up to, respect and like as well."

-In 1998, Bentsen suffered two strokes, which left him needing a wheelchair.
-In 1999 President Clinton awarded Bentsen the Presidential Medal of Freedom, one of the nation's highest honors given to civilians.
-President Clinton singled Bentsen out for applause during his final State of the Union address in 2000, saying: "In 1993 we began to put our fiscal house in order with the Deficit Reduction Act, which you'll all remember won passages in both Houses by just a single vote.
+In 1998, Bentsen experienced two strokes, which left him needing a wheelchair.
+In 1999, President Clinton awarded Bentsen the Presidential Medal of Freedom, one of the nation's highest honors given to civilians.
+Clinton singled out Bentsen for applause during his final State of the Union address in 2000, saying: "In 1993 we began to put our fiscal house in order with the Deficit Reduction Act, which you'll all remember won passages in both Houses by just a single vote.
 Your former colleague, my first Secretary of the Treasury, led that effort and sparked our long boom.
 He's here with us tonight.
 Lloyd Bentsen, you have served America well, and we thank you."
-Bentsen appeared in the summer of 2004 at the portrait unveilings at the White House of former President Bill Clinton and former First Lady Senator Hillary Clinton.
+Bentsen appeared in the summer of 2004 at the portrait unveilings at the White House of Clinton and former First Lady Senator Hillary Clinton.

-Bentsen died on May 23, 2006, at his home in Houston at the age of 85.
-He was survived by his wife, the former Beryl Ann Longino (February 4, 1922 — May 5, 2020), three children, and seven grandchildren.
-His memorial service was held on May 30 at the First Presbyterian Church of Houston, where Bentsen and his wife had been members for many years, and was presided by his then pastor, William Vanderbloemen.
-He is interred in Forest Park Lawndale Cemetery.
-Former president Bill Clinton, who was a close friend, delivered a eulogy.
+Bentsen died on May 23, 2006, at his home in Houston at the age of 85, from stroke-related complications.
+He was survived by his wife, the former Beryl Ann Longino, three children, and seven grandchildren.
+His memorial service was held on May 30 at the First Presbyterian Church of Houston, where Bentsen and his wife had been members for many years, and was presided over by his then-pastor, William Vanderbloemen.
+He is interred in Forest Park Lawndale Cemetery in Houston.
+Former president Clinton delivered a eulogy.